accalina/techtest-cheapest-flight/README.md

 The objective is to provide an efficient solution for finding the optimal cost route between cities, which is a common problem in travel planning and logistics.

+The program includes robust error handling to ensure that:
+- Required keys are present in the JSON data
+- Files exist before attempting to read them
+- JSON data is valid before processing

 ## Program Requirements

-- Python 3.6 or higher
+- Python 3.9 or higher
 - No external dependencies (uses only Python standard library)

 ## How to Run the Program

-1. Ensure you have Python 3.6+ installed on your system
+1. Ensure you have Python 3.9+ installed on your system
 2. Navigate to the project directory in your terminal
 3. Run the main script: